 There have been many different methods people used in order to resolve this problem.
 The methods are usually simple enough to perform easily without wasting too much time.
 Make sure you follow the instructions carefully and the problem should disappear in no time.

-- Navigate to the following location on your computer by opening the Windows Explorer and clicking on This PC:
+- Navigate to the following location using Windows Explorer

 - If you are unable to see the AppData folder, you may need to turn on the option that enables you to view hidden files and folders.
 Click on the “View” tab on File Explorer’s menu and click on the “Hidden items” checkbox in the Show/hide section.
 File Explorer will show the hidden files and will remember this option until you change it again.